ssleal10/NLP_Transformers_Tutorial/Transformer_AttnIsAllUNeed/README.md

 ## Usage

-This repo comes with example data in `data/` directory. **This data is ready to be used, no need to prepare the dataset.**
+This repo comes with example data in `data/` directory. **The provided data is ready to be used, no need to prepare the dataset.**

 The example data is brought from [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py).
 The data consists of parallel source (src) and target (tgt) data for training and validation.